arminm79/arminmujkanovic.github.io/_posts/2022-02-24-Learn-HTML-CSS.markdown

 print_hi('Tom')
 #=> prints 'Hi, Tom' to STDOUT.
 {% endhighlight %}

+What is CSS is mean Cascading Style Sheets.
+Learn CSS & CSS Tutorials.

 Check out the [Jekyll docs][jekyll-docs] for more info on how to get the most out of Jekyll.
 File all bugs/feature requests at [Jekyll’s GitHub repo][jekyll-gh].
 If you have questions, you can ask them on [Jekyll Talk][jekyll-talk].